Efficient Continual Pre-training for Building Domain Specific Large Language Models: Methodology

-While the previous case dealt with scenarios where task data is provided to us, in this method we explore scenarios where we do not have task data.
+While the previous case dealt with scenarios where task data is provided to us, we further explore scenarios where we do not have task data.
 This method also overcomes the limitation of ETS-DACP which makes the LLM too tuned to the task data instead of broader domain.
 We stipulate that two dimensions are important for obtaining domain information from a subset of pre-training domain data: \textbf{novelty} and \textbf{diversity}.

 \textbf{Novelty} refers to the information that was unseen by the LLM before.
 We gauge the level of novelty in a document based on the \textbf{perplexity} recorded by LLM.
 Documents with higher perplexity are less represented in the original training corpus, thus being more likely to contain novel knowledge for the model.
 Such samples are also viewed as more difficult to learn \citep{BengioLCW09_curriculum_learning}.
-Hence, these samples can be valuable in continual pre-training to help models acquire novel information.

-Evaluating perplexity directly on the benchmark model incurs significant costs, as the inference requires approximately 25\% of the training compute.
+Hence, these samples can be valuable in continual pre-training to acquire novel information.
+Using perplexity directly from the LLM incurs significant costs, as the inference requires approximately 25\% of the training compute.
 To minimize this cost, we employ Pythia-70m as a surrogate model for computing document perplexity.
 Our preliminary experiment using a sample dataset reveals a strong correlation of 0.97 between the perplexity obtained from Pythia-1B and Pythia-70m.
-This high correlation justifies the use of a smaller model as a reliable surrogate, enabling more cost-effective sampling based on perplexity.
+This high correlation justifies the use of a smaller model as a reliable surrogate, enabling a cost-effective sampling.

 \textbf{Diversity} captures the diversity of distributions of token types in the domain corpus.
 Diversity has been shown to be an effective feature in related research on curriculum learning in language modeling \citep{TsvetkovFLMD16, learning_bayesian_optimization}.
 We use part-of-speech (POS) tagging to get token types.
 Since entropy has been shown to be one of the best measures of diversity~\citep{BengioLCW09_curriculum_learning}, we use \textbf{entropy} of POS tags \citep{TsvetkovFLMD16} as our diversity measure.